 But while this type of financing is convenient–and for many trucking companies a necessity–invoice factoring can also include hidden costs and other pitfalls every trucker should be aware of.
 Carriers should consider factoring a “buyer beware” situation, and learn all they can about the benefits and potential downsides, using this guide and other information sources, before signing an agreement with a factoring company.

-Invoice factoring is a specialty financing tool that trucking businesses can use to maintain cash flow.
+Invoice factoring is a specialty financing tool that trucking businesses and freight brokers can use to maintain cash flow.
 Truckers sometimes pursue financing options that use accounts receivable–or the remittance they are owed for completing a job– as the primary source of collateral.
 These financial products are known as receivables finance.

 Among the various types of receivables finance is invoice factoring, which means the trucker sells his or her accounts receivable invoice to a factoring company in exchange for cash.
 The factoring company, or factor, then collects on the outstanding invoice.

 Invoice factoring is distinctly different from taking out a loan or borrowing against accounts receivable, which is known as invoice financing.
 Invoice factoring refers to the actual sale of the invoice to another party.